 You don’t have to go this alone.
 Let the Houston forklift accident lawyers at Grimes & Fertitta help you file a forklift injury lawsuit and recover the compensation you deserve.

 Common types of forklift accidents

-Forklift injury lawsuits can result from a number of different accidents.
+Forklift injury lawsuits can result from a number of different industrial accidents and construction accidents.
 When determining fault and building a winning case for a forklift injury lawsuit, it’s important to discover whether your accident was the result of operator negligence, employer negligence, or both.

 Operator negligence occurs when the person operating the forklift chooses to violate safety regulations and best practices.
 These violations create conditions that ultimately can cause injuries such as a worker or bystander being struck by a forklift or having heavy cargo dropped on them.
 Even if a forklift operator is OSHA certified, they can still be held liable and sued for damages.

 Examples of forklift operator negligence include:

 - Failing/overbalanced loads

 In other instances, employer negligence is to blame for forklift accidents, placing both drivers and other nearby employees in danger.
 In addition to providing proper training and a safe, well-maintained workplace, Texas employers are obligated to select forklift operators who are capable and qualified to use a forklift with respect for the safety of all employees.

 When owners and managers fail to supervise and maintain equipment properly, they violate OSHA policies and employee rights, sometimes resulting in catastrophic or fatal injuries.